-Her mother, Gisela Marin, was the first witness today, describing how she spent that day with her only child doing the last minute things families do before the trip to college: getting stuff out of storage, doing laundry and packing.
-Santos' college roommate had called and they spoke excitedly about moving into the new dorm building.
-Her daughter couldn't wait to get back to school and resume studying for a degree in criminal justice, she said.
-Santos hoped to become an FBI agent, her mother said.
+Santos' mother, Gisela Marin, was the first witness yesterday, stifling tears as she described how she spent that day with her only child as Santos did laundry and packed.
+Santos' college roommate called and they spoke excitedly about moving into a new dorm building.
+Her daughter couldn't wait to get back to school and resume studying for a degree in criminal justice, Marin said.
+Santos hoped to become an FBI agent someday.

-In the evening, Santos left to say goodbye to friends, as her mother urged her to be home early because they were driving to Connecticut first thing the next morning.
+In the evening, Santos left to say goodbye to friends, as her mother urged her to be home early because they were driving to Connecticut first thing the next morning, she said.

-Marin described calling her daughter shortly after 10 p.m. to see where she was.
+Marin told how she called her daughter shortly after 10 p.m. to see where she was.
 She got her voice mail.
 When she called 10 minutes later, a police officer told her there had been an incident and Santos was being taken to the hospital.

-Marin said she got a ride to Yonkers because she was too frantic to drive herself, and that when she got there, a doctor told her what happened.
+Marin said she got a ride to Yonkers because she was too frantic to drive herself, and that when she got there, a doctor told her what had happened.

-"They couldn't save her and my daughter passed away...because somebody took it upon themselves to be so callous and cold," she said.
+"They couldn't save her and my daughter passed away ... because somebody took it upon themselves to be so callous and cold," Marin said.
 "That was my only child.
 She didn't deserve to die that way.
 Nobody's child deserves to die that way."